 The Employment Allowance is based on your employer Class 1 NICs liability shown on your Full Payment Summary (FPS), and normally it is set against your employer Class 1 NICs liability as it arises during the year.
 The maximum award you can have in a tax year is the lesser of the total of your employer Class 1 NICs and the £4,000 annual amount.

 You may not have used your Employment Allowance award in full, for example, because you claimed the Employment Allowance late in the year and did not accrue enough employer Class 1 NICs liability in the remainder of that tax year.
 If so, HMRC will offset the unused balance against other current or future PAYE liabilities so, wherever possible, the unused balance of the allowance is not lost.

-Where you make a claim for the Employment Allowance after the end of the tax year, this will be offset against any outstanding PAYE liabilities, or current/future liabilities.
+Where you make a claim for the Employment Allowance after the end of the tax year, this will be offset against any outstanding current or future PAYE liabilities.
 You can also ask HMRC for a repayment of any unused balance of the allowance provided you have no outstanding PAYE liabilities.

 10. Unused Employment Allowance and connected businesses or charities

-Where companies or charities are connected, only one of those companies/charities may claim the Employment Allowance.
+Where companies or charities are connected, only one of those companies or charities may claim the Employment Allowance.
 It must be claimed against one nominated PAYE scheme only, which should be a scheme that has employer Class 1 liabilities arising.
-Any balance of unused allowance can’t be transferred to be set against another PAYE scheme operated by that same (or another) company/charity.
+Any balance of unused allowance can not be transferred to be set against another PAYE scheme operated by that same (or another) company or charity.

 If a business that is claiming the Employment Allowance changes ownership, then that existing claim for the allowance will end when the transfer of ownership occurs.